coveo/ui-kit/packages/samples/vuejs/README.md

 The atomic package allows you to customise your components by defining CSS variables in your own stylesheet - you can read about that [here](https://docs.coveo.com/en/atomic/latest/usage/themes-and-visual-customization/).

 It also offers you a default theme that you can use as is or build upon.
-Those styles live in `@coveo/atomic/dist/atomic/themes/coveo.css` and you can import them in your entry file like below.
+Those styles live in `@coveo/atomic/dist/atomic/themes/coveo.css` and you can import them in your entry js file like below.

 ```ts